pedro-gutierrez/elementaryjs/README.md

-# elementary
+# Elementary
-A small, modular, Elm-inspired framework written in Scheme, for the browser.
+Elementary is a small, modular, Elm-inspired framework written in Scheme, for the browser.